 STEP 3: Vector search → match internal policies to controls [probabilistic]

-STEP 4: Semantic verification → classify control status [probabilistic]
+STEP 4: Semantic verification → classify control status [probabilistic](compliant | partial | gap | not applicable)

 STEP 5: Risk assessment → prioritise gaps [probabilistic]